SHIFT: Transportation Demand Management (TDM)

 May 2017: a Step-by-Step Instructions for Creating a TDM Plan document has been added to the Material Resources page.

-The Transportation Demand Management (TDM) Program is designed to work with developers to provide more on-site amenities that will encourage smarter travel options so people can get around more easily without a car.
-These choices are better for the environment, help manage congestion, help to reduce risks to pedestrians and cyclists, and improve the overall efficiency of our transportation network.
+The Transportation Demand Management (TDM) Program’s primary purpose is to reduce vehicle miles traveled (VMT) generated by new development projects.
+The Program is designed to work with developers to provide more on-site amenities that will encourage smarter travel options so people can get around more easily without a car.
+These choices are better for the environment, help reduce the amount of congestion that new projects contribute to, help to reduce risks to pedestrians and cyclists, and improve the overall efficiency of our transportation network.

 - Subsidized transit passes

-The TDM Program would apply to nearly all types of new development and changes of use.
+The TDM Program applies to nearly all types of new development and changes of use.
 The end result: more sustainable transportation options for a building's tenants, employees, residents, and visitors, which benefits not only the local neighborhood, but the City as a whole.